lucasfhs/cine-verse-api-restful/README.md

-# Movie API REST (MVC)
+# CineVerse API (MVC)

 ![Project Background](./project/background.png)

 **Project Resume:**

-The **Movie API** is an API designed to manage an online film review application, allowing user interaction through comments.
+The **CineVerse (Movie API)** is an API designed to manage an online film review application, allowing user interaction through comments.
 It includes abstract representations of movies, directors, users, and actors, with features such as following other users (who can be critics, regular users, or admins).

 Users can also create lists of their favorite films, which are displayed on their profiles.
 Additionally, a reporting system has been implemented, allowing users to flag inappropriate reviews for admin review and action.